Got Veggies? How and When to Transplant Seedlings

 • During the transplants’ last week indoors, withhold fertilizer and water less often to condition them for the harsher outdoor life.

 • Harden-off plants.
 Any seedlings or start plants that are coming from the indoors to the outdoors must go through a gradual transition, or they’ll go through shock.
 Start by watering the plants thoroughly.
-Then, 7 to 10 days before transplanting, set the seedlings outdoors in dappled shade that is protected from wind for a few hours each day, gradually increasing their exposure to full sun and windy conditions.
+Then, 7 to 10 days before transplanting, set the seedlings outdoors in the dappled shade that is protected from wind for a few hours each day, gradually increasing their exposure to full sun and windy conditions.
 This will get them better accustomed to eventually living full-time outdoors.

 • Keep the soil moist at all times during the hardening-off period.
 Dry air and spring breezes can result in rapid water loss.
 See our complete guide on hardened-off plants.